Stargator/dotfile/readme.md

 Gnome-Terminal Colours
 ----------------------

+NOTE: These are automatically set through the install script now.

 These are the RGB values for gnome-terminal colours that should be used with my zsh configuration:

 _... source: [stevelosh.com](http://stevelosh.com/blog/2009/03/candy-colored-terminal/) ..._